12 Welding Tips for Beginners: Master Arc Welding Basics

 6. Strike the Arc Smoothly and Learn Puddle Control ⚡

-Arc striking is a basic skill you’ll repeat thousands of times.
+Arc striking is a basic skill you will repeat thousands of times.
 A clean, controlled strike sets you up for a good weld.
-There are a few common methods to strike an arc with a stick electrode: the tap strike and scratch strike.
+There are two common methods: the tap strike and the scratch strike.

-• Tap strike — similar to striking a match: quickly tap the electrode to the work then lift slightly to form the arc.
-Good for beginners and in clean conditions.
+• Tap strike — quickly tap the electrode to the work then lift slightly to form the arc.
+Good for beginners and clean conditions.

 • Keep a consistent puddle size for uniform bead width.